kaalam/document.source/jazz_reference/pages/reference_api_top.md

 <br/>

-{% include important.html content="These pages are really being edited as things are implemented and will change." %}
+{% include important.html content="These pages are being edited as things are implemented and will change." %}

 {% include note.html content="This does not yet address important things such as a consistent use of reserved words to provide consistent functionality across all Jazz.
 It just defines character set usage in the different APIs and how the basic predicates are implemented." %}